AlseneChien/Altek-AIBox-For-Azure-IoT/aibox-linux-for-edge.md

 sed -i '/ device_connection_string: /c\  device_connection_string: "HostName={hub_name}.azure-devices.net;DeviceId=MyEdgeDeviceName;SharedAccessKey={key}"' /etc/iotedge/config.yaml
 ```

-Then, you can use below cmd to restart IotEdge Service via SSH
+Then, you can use below cmd to reboot AIBox via SSH
+Wait for minutes to see all LED off, then have Power-On status

 ```
+reboot
+//systemctl daemon-reload
-systemctl restart iotedge.service
+//systemctl restart iotedge.service
 ```

 ### 2.2 Connect your IPCamera to Wi-Fi AP or ethernet router.